Joelson (footballer, born 1983)

-Joelson José Inácio (born 10 July 1983), known as just Joelson, is a Brazilian footballer who played as a forward.
+Joelson José Inácio (born 10 July 1983), known as just Joelson, is a Brazilian footballer who played as a forward, and current head coach of Serie D club Real Calepina.

 Career

-Born in Brazil, Joelson started his professional career at Italy along with his elder brother Piá.
+Born in Brazil, Joelson started his professional career in Italy along with his elder brother Piá.
 He finished as 2001–02 Campionato Nazionale Primavera runner–up with Atalanta under-20 youth team.
 In 2002–03 season, he left for Pavia on loan with option to co-own the player.
 In June 2004, Atalanta bought back Joelson and sold him to nearby club AlbinoLeffe in another co-ownership deal, where he joined loan with ex-Primavera teammate Mauro Belotti, Gabriele Perico and Mauro Minelli who recent bought back by Atalanta.
 In June 2005 AlbinoLeffe signed Joelson outright.
 Since January 2007 he did not play for AlbinoLeffe as he signed a pre-contract with his new club.

 Reggina

 He joined Reggina on free transfer while his contract expire with AlbinoLeffe.
-He played as backup of Nicola Amoruso, Fabio Ceravolo and Stephen Makinwa, only made 4 starts.
-But his appearances already ahead other new signing likes Mike Tullberg and Christian Stuani.
+He played as backup of Nicola Amoruso, Fabio Ceravolo and Stephen Makinwa, only made four starts.

-In 2008–09 season he left for Serie B side Pisa, but the club relegated and went bankrupt.
+In 2008–09, he left for Serie B side Pisa, but the club was relegated and later bankrupted.

-He returned to Reggina after the club relegated from Serie A. he played once before left for fellow Serie B club Grosseto.
+He returned to Reggina after the club was relegated from Serie A. He played once before leaving for fellow Serie B club Grosseto.